 - Increased sensitivities e.g. to cold, noise, touch.

 - Restless Leg Syndrome (RLS)

-Note that there are many more potential symptoms than these.
+Note – there are many more potential symptoms than just these.

 Of course, the above are just words and don’t really help to describe what it’s like to actually live with these symptoms every day, so here are some of my experiences with the symptoms I’m familiar with.
 Not every person will experience every symptom and even where 2 people do, symptoms will likely differ between them, so what I experience won’t necessarily represent how it is for you.

 This can be a burning, aching or a throbbing sensation which can occur literally everywhere on the body and can be severe enough to stop you in your tracks.
 For me, the worst type of pain tends to be spinal and the only way I can describe it as its worst is like someone is screwing a corkscrew into my spine and /or shoulders.
 When the pain is this bad, there’s nothing I can do other than rest and apply heat to my back until the pain has subsided a little and I will then do some gentle stretches.

 This is utterly overwhelming exhaustion which comes along and completely envelops you, like an enormous wave from which you cannot escape.
 It’s not like the feeling you get after a string of late nights and you feel tired.
 It can take everything you have to fight the urgent need to lie down and sleep but no amount of rest and sleep will to get rid of the feeling.
 It’s nigh on impossible to concentrate on much and mistakes can occur as a result.
 It goes without saying that driving can be extremely hazardous when fatigued and I have also noticed that I am much more likely to fall when fatigue has crept up on me.